gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She moped home to collect the bucket full of hard red thimbleberries and a large bowl, then climbed the steps to the top of the Quick Tower.
-She and Rash and Sensy had covered a tumbled-down block of stone with a bit of gray canvas to make a pretend cloud the year a couple of years before.
+She and Rash and Sensy had covered a tumbled-down block of stone with a bit of gray canvas to make a pretend cloud when they were younger.
 Plopping herself down on it,
 she started squeezing bitter grain-sized seeds out of the thimbleberries one by one.
 Why did they have to have so many seeds?